sehoof/sehoof.github.io/Research.md

 ### Papers Under Review

+**Does Enfranchisement Equal Empowerment? - Evidence from Women's Suffrage in Late 20th Century Switzerland**

 **Partisan Incumbency Disadvantage - An Empirical Strategy to Exclude an Alternative Explanation** <br>
 with Greg Chih-Hsin Sheen